-We have put together a list of health professionals who work with patients with neurological conditions.
+We have put together a who's who list of health professionals working with patients with neurological conditions.
 You can read about what they do and, if appropriate, how to access their services.

 The word neuro means nerve and nervous system, and the people who specialise in this section of medicine prefix their speciality with ‘neuro’, for example neurosurgeon, neuropsychologist.